intento/intento-api/README.md

 - `401` -- Intento: Auth key is missing
 - `403` -- Intento: Auth key is invalid
 - `404` -- Intento: Intent/Provider not found
-- `413` -- Intento: Capabilities mismatch for the chosen provider (too long text, -nsupported languages, etc)
+- `413` -- Intento: Capabilities mismatch for the chosen provider (too long text, unsupported languages, etc)
 - `429` -- Intento: API rate limit exceeded
 - `500` -- Intento: Internal error
 - `501` -- Intento: Not implemented.
-The server lacks the ability to fulfil the -equest.
+The server lacks the ability to fulfil the rquest.
 Will be implemented in future.
 - `502` -- Intento: Gateway timeout

 ## Basic usage

 A simple example of how to use Intento API.

-To translate a text, send a POST request to Intento API at [api.inten.to/ai/text/translate](https://api.inten.to/ai/text/translate).
+To translate a text, send a POST request to Intento API at [https://api.inten.to/ai/text/translate](https://api.inten.to/ai/text/translate).
 Specify the source text, the target language and the desired translation provider in JSON body of the request as in the following example:

 ```sh
 curl -XPOST -H 'apikey: YOUR_API_KEY' 'https://api.inten.to/ai/text/translate' -d '{